 Conduct for Inmates/Visitors

-1. Although informal contact visits are encouraged, the following types of conduct shall not be allowed:
+1. Although informal contact visits are encouraged, the following rules must be adhered to:

 a.
 Inmates/visitors shall conduct themselves reasonably and not engage in physical contact that is excessive or inappropriate for a public place.